A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: A utility theory based interactive approach and weighted analytic centers

 \end{example} These examples show that the affine hulls of $W_{y^1}$ and $W_{y^2}$ might not intersect for two centric $y$-vectors $y^1$ and $y^2$.
 This is also true for the affine hulls of $W_{s^1}$ and $W_{s^2}$ for two centric $s$-vectors $s^1$ and $s^2$.

-\begin{example} For the second example, let $A:=[3 \ -3 \ -2]^{\top}$ and $b:=[1 \ 1 \ 0]^{\top}$.
-The set of $W_s$s and $W_y$s are shown in Figure \ref{Fig-lastexample}, derived by solving \eqref{analytic center}.
-In this example, none of $W_y$s, $W_s$s, or their affine hulls intersect in a single point.
+\begin{example} For the second example, let $A:=[3 \ -3 \ -2]^{\top}$ and $b:=[1 \ 1 \ 0]^{\top}$. $W_s$ and $W_y$ regions are shown in Figure \ref{Fig-lastexample}, derived by solving \eqref{analytic center}.
+In this example, none of $W_y$ regions, $W_s$ regions, or their affine hulls intersect in a single point.

 \end{example}